emilsharkov/ChatGPTAPIClone/README.md

 ﻿# ChatGPTAPIClone

 ## Overview
 The goal of this project is to create a scalable and fault tolerant API that can answer questions like ChatGPT with the help of the Llama 2.0 large language model.
 To approach this, I created a Python FastAPI that uses the llama-cpp-python library to communicate with the LLM.
 To scale this, I containerized this application into a docker image and decided to use kubernetes to help with horizontal scaling and container orchestration.
-I decided to Terraform to deploy my cluser to AWS EKS.
+I decided to use Terraform to deploy my cluser to AWS EKS.

 ## How to Run This Myself
 ### Prerequisites: